 Riders are welcome to arrive at Warren Farm from 7.30am onwards to get ready for the Ride.
 It is advisable to arrive 20-30 minutes before your preferred departure time, and the first riders will set off at 8.30am.

 Toilet facilities will be available at the start area along with a unit selling teas & coffees, and mechanical support will also be on hand for any last-minute checks or adjustments prior to departure (although all riders are required to ensure that their bike is roadworthy in advance of the Ride).

-On arrival at the start area riders will simply need to turn up at the Registration desk to check in; collect their rider number and energy bar; attach the rider number to the front of their bike; and then make their way to the start.
+On arrival at the start area riders will simply need to turn up at the Registration desk to check in; collect their rider number; attach the rider number to the front of their bike; and then make their way to the start.
 No need to bring any paperwork!

 The route will be clearly marked with visible directional arrows.
 YELLOW signs with a large black arrow will indicate the route, and the signs will carry the Great Weston Ride logo.

 Riders are advised that there may be some quite long stretches on the route and they should not be alarmed if they don't see a sign for a while.
 The golden rule is to stay on the road you're on until/unless you see a sign indicating otherwise.

 And the printed logo on the sign should help to identify if any sign has been tampered with - the logo at all times should be normally legible, ie. reading horizontally from left to right (not vertical or upside down).

 There will be a fully-equipped mobile mechanical support service operating on the route to assist riders with minor repairs and adjustments etc and, where appropriate, to supply and fit replacement parts.
 The mechanic will attend riders on any part of the route, as required.
 Riders simply need to ring the event control number provided on the day and assistance will be despatched.